Activation tomography

 I worked on medical image reconstruction and detector physics for many years, during my doctoral and post-doctoral research.
 The pattern sensor data → uninterpretable intermediate → reconstruction → interpretable image is the unifying epistemology of medical imaging modalities.
 A CT scanner doesn’t perceive organs the way we visualize organs; it sees line integrals of X-ray attenuation along thousands of paths through the body.
 The challenge is determining which 3D density distribution would have produced those measurements.

 Image reconstruction methods are developed with the help of experiments that rely on phantoms: known physical objects imaged under controlled experimental conditions.
 Recovering object characteristics from the experimental data validates the technique.
-The algorithms themselves are either iterative inverse-problem solvers, or they lean on physics-based modeling of the whole system, from target to probing (generation) signals and detectors.
+The algorithms themselves are either iterative inverse-problem solvers, or they lean on (physics-based) modeling of the whole system, from target to probing (generation) signals and detectors.
 Though they rely on different physical phenomena, all 2D/3D medical imaging modalities share an inverse-problem core: measure projections, reconstruct the latent, validate.

 There’s a framing that says NLAs are doing exactly this for cognition, and I’m calling it activation tomography.
-The activation is the latent; the verbalization is the projection; the reconstructor is the inverse map; training minimizes round-trip consistency.
+The activation is the latent; the verbalization is the projection; the reconstructor is the inverse map; training optimizes for round-trip consistency.
 It’s not load-bearing, but it helps me construct an angle of approach.

 Safety recipes